-ShareCharlie Banana® with your friends and start making money!
+Share your Love for Charlie Banana® with your friends and start making money!

 Hello and welcome to Charlie Banana® affiliate program!
 This is your chance to start a regular stream of income by earning a commission for every new order placed through your referred link.